+The bus leave every 15-30 minutes from Terminal Terreste.
+You want to make sure you take it in the direction of Puyo.
 It will drop you right at the entrance to the falls.
 You will know when you are there once you reach a small town of Rio Verde with restaurants either side of the road and lots of signs pointing to Pailon Del Diablo.

-If you want to make your own way there but don’t want to take the bus, then a taxi is an alternative option.
+If you want to make your own way there but don’t want to take the bus, then a taxi is another alternative option.
 A one-way taxi should cost between $10-20 so best to try and split it between you and some friends.

-3. Cycling To Pailon Del Diablo
+3. How To Cycle To Pailon Del Diablo

 |Much more scenic and fun||16km ride, so not ideal for people who don't like to ride|

 |You can go at your own pace and stop whenever you want||Slightly more risky|

 Cycling would be my pick for the best way to get to Pailon Del Diablo.
 It’s the best choice for backpackers who like an adventure!

 Renting a bike in town costs around $5 for the day and the journey should take around an hour, not including any stops.
 But as you will be stopping two or three times en route, you hardly ever notice the distance.

 Also, riding along the highway with stops at different waterfalls is more enjoyable than sitting on a bus in my opinion.
 You can take your time at each stop and take lots of pictures.
 Each waterfall has a short trek to get you closer or even a cable car that crosses the valley, which is also another great experience which add to the day.
 All the stops and activities along the way turn this into a full day activity rather than the guided tour which is just half a day.